Misty Upham: Death

 "But the real tragedy is this could have been prevented on a lot of levels.
 We pleaded with the Auburn Police to help us find Misty but Commander Stocker made the decision that Misty did not fit the criteria of the Washington State Endangered Missing Persons Plan.
 This became a point of contention between us and the Auburn PD.
 In a statement he gave to the press he said Auburn PD doesn't have any evidence that Misty is actually missing.
 He went on to say that Misty packed her belonging and left her apartment.
 This was an inaccurate statement.
 We believe that Commander Stocker had animosity against Misty due to a previous encounter."

 "Now press reports are saying that Auburn police department found Misty.
 The truth is the Native American community formed a search party and found her after several days of searching without the help of the Auburn PD".

 On December 3, 2014, the King County Medical Examiner released a report stating Misty Upham had died of blunt-force injuries to her head and torso on October 5, 2014, the day she disappeared.
 The medical examiner stated that "the manner of her death – whether by foul play, suicide or accident – could not be determined."

-In late October 2016, the upcoming release of a documentary on Upham was announced.
-11 Days - The Search for Misty Upham investigates her disappearance and death, and the search for her led by her family in what they report was the absence of police support.
-It is scheduled to appear at Native American film festivals, notably in the broader context of the ongoing issue of Missing and Murdered Indigenous Women (MMIW).
+In late October 2016, the release of a documentary short on Upham was announced.
+The film, 11 Days - The Search for Misty Upham, investigates her disappearance and death, and the search for her led by her family in what they report was the absence of police support.
+It was screened at Native American film festivals, notably in the broader context of the issue of Missing and Murdered Indigenous Women.